afforeroc/time-comparison-interval-sum/README.md

-# Time comparison of algorithms that calculate the sum of integers in the interval [a, b]
+# Algorithm comparison: sum of all integers of [a, b] interval

 ## System requeriments (recommended)
 * Ubuntu 20.04 LTS